szobin/nlp-demo/readme.md

 # NLP demo by the `spacy` package

 ## description
-It's a sample of NLP (Natural Language Processing) that was implemented for simple phrace recognition.
+It's a sample of NLP (Natural Language Processing) that was implemented for simple phrase recognition.

 ## preparing
 ```